The ultimate guide to the sports rights deals changing how we watch games

 What you need to know:

-The MLB struck a deal earlier this year with The Roku Channel for $30 million over three years to stream Sunday early games, the first such deal between a major league and a free ad-supported streaming television platform.
+The MLB struck a deal earlier in 2024 with The Roku Channel for $30 million over three years to stream Sunday early games, the first such deal between a major league and a free ad-supported streaming television platform.

 What the experts say: